avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 ## Backwards Compatibility

-* All existing Subnet Validators can continue validating both the Primary Network and whatever Subnets they are validating.
+* Existing Subnet Validation semantics for Primary Network Validators are not modified by this ACP.
+This means that All existing Subnet Validators can continue validating both the Primary Network and whatever Subnets they are validating.
 This change would just provide a new option for Subnet Validators that allows them to sacrifice their staking rewards for a smaller upfront $AVAX commitment and lower infrastructure costs.
-* TODO: Support for this ACP would require adding a new transaction type to the P-Chain.
-This new transaction would not be compatible with Avalanche Cortina and require a mandatory Avalanche Network upgrade.
+* Support for this ACP would require adding a new transaction type to the P-Chain (i.e. `AddSubnetOnlyValidatorTx`).
+This new transaction is an execution-breaking change that would require a mandatory Avalanche Network upgrade to activate.

 ## Reference Implementation

-`TODO` (once considered "Implementable")
+`TODO` (will start once "Implementable")

 ## Security Considerations